MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-properties.md

 ### `permissions`

-Specify the permissions on the embedded bot consumption page.
+Specify the permissions on the embedded agent consumption page.

 #### Required?